-The Office of Records & Registration will mail out, free of charge, one transcript per student to all degree recipients upon graduation.
-This copy cannot be requested or individually expedited.
-Students wanting a copy of their transcript before receiving their free copy must submit a request and pay the requisite fee.
+The Office of Records and Registration will mail out, free of charge, one transcript per student to all degree and certificate recipients upon completion of their programs.
+These copies cannot be requested or individually expedited.
+Students wanting copies of their transcripts before receiving their free copies must submit orders and pay the applicable fees, as shown above.